AnujPancholi/fullstackopen2020-part5/README.md

 Added the functionality, however, did not need to send all the blog details, just needed to use `$inc` with 1.
 Also had to make a separate component for showing the likes so that they could be increased in the front end.
 Refreshing the page would sync the latest count from the server.

+## Exercise 5.9

+Performed the sort simply with the `array.sort()` method on the front end.

+## Exercise 5.10

+Added the functionality, which required a small change in the backend, and with a comparison between the logged-in user's id and the userid of the blog, conditional rendering of the `Delete` button was achieved.

 ---